MicrosoftDocs/VBA-Docs/api/PowerPoint.Presentation.Sync.md

 # Presentation.Sync property (PowerPoint)

+> [!NOTE]
+> This object or member has been deprecated, but it remains part of the object model for backward compatibility.
+You should not use it in new applications.

 Returns a  **Sync** object that enables you to manage the synchronization of the local and server copies of a shared presentation stored in a Microsoft SharePoint Server shared workspace.
 Read-only.